Mohzick/NightfallProject/dataset/README.md

 This is a dataset of night and day pictures of the same location captured for Project Nightfall.

 The night and day pairs are combinated into a single image with a size of 700x350px.
 A python script is also included in order to combine a pair of images.
-Should you want to use them separately, please check the RAW folder.
+Should you want to use them separately, please check the SingeImages folder.

+The original files have been placed into the folder named Originals.
+The Webcam test inputs are Webcam.

 ## 1. Content

-The folders are

 DN1 is the first attempt of capture (see section 2 for capture method)